getinos/catty-advice/README.md

 Behind the scenes, the app first fetches a random cat fact from the MeowFacts API.
 This fact isn't shown on the webpage, but it forms the hidden foundation for the advice that follows.

-Next, using the AIML API (which wraps around OpenAI’s GPT-4o model), the application sends a prompt that says something like:
+Next, using the google gemini, the application sends a prompt that says something like:

 "You are a sarcastic cat.
 Give life advice based on the fact: 'Cats can rotate their ears 180 degrees.'
 The advice should be humorous and ironic."